Sean-Paul-Westbrook/SimpleToDo/README.md

 ## Notes

 Learned the basics of data persistence, the MVC pattern, and implementing RecyclerView.
-Used Java code to manage teh data model and adapter.
+Used Java code to manage the data model and adapter.

 ## License